hndada/gosu/game/README.md

 # Naming Convention
 * Prefix keys- is put when the type is a slice with the length of keyCount.
 * Prefix k- for local variables of keys-.
+    * Put suffix 'List' when suffix 's' is not available.

 * Index variable ends with -i suffix.
 * It is fine to put plural suffix (-s) in the middle if putting the suffix at the last is not proper (e.g., adjective)
 * Suffix -t for local variable name of -Type

+* Avoid using abbreviation in struct name and field name unless the name is explicitly supposed to be expressed in abbreviated form.

+* Local variables are encouraged to be written in abbreviated form, which is up to 3 letters.

 # Keyword
 ratio: two quantities with the same units